dayalsunny8001/Sales-Data-Analysis/README.md

 2. Formatted the values based on data types.
 3. Data Bucketing.
 4. Finding patterns using Data exploration.
-5. Presenting the data on an interactive dashboard.
+5. Presenting the data on an interactive dashboard <a href="https://github.com/dayalsunny8001/Sales-Data-Analysis/blob/main/Vrinda%20Store%20Sales%20Dashboard.xlsx">view dashboard file </a>